<img src="https://secure.ours3care.com/153017.png" alt="" style="display:none;">

 1 Feb 2011

-Clive Fenton spearheaded the project to introduce a new service management system to ICT in 2008.
-Sostenuto was selected following a review of different solutions on the market, based on its flexibility and adaptability, and even at this early stage, because Clive understood the system could be tailored to other service desks across the University.
-‘The long term objective, right from the word ‘go’, has been to use Sostenuto across a range of services, starting with the different services within ICT itself,’ says Clive.
-‘This falls in line with the vision of having a combined helpdesk bringing together general operations and business information systems.
-Such a structure is ideal for allowing jobs to flow through the system unhindered, and importantly, avoiding a proliferation of applications which would be expensive and resource intensive to support.’
+Back in 2008, Clive Fenton, ICT Manager, spearheaded the project to introduce a new service management system to ICT.
+Sunrise was selected following a review of different solutions on the market, based on its flexibility and adaptability, and even at this early stage, because Clive understood the system could be tailored to other service desks across the University.

-Clive's team can now perform trend analysis, and as part of their internal service level agreements, they can provide other departments with tailored reports and „Top 10‟s.
-For example, some learning centres might be better than others at logging calls over the web, and being able to see this in black and white can act as an incentive to those who are still relying heavily on phone and email.
-“Sostenuto has not only helped us raise the bar in our customer service, it has also led to an improvement in management information, which will stand us in good stead for the further development of the service.
-We are definitely more effective as a result of introducing Sostenuto.”
+“Sunrise has not only helped us raise the bar in our customer service, it has also led to an improvement in management information, which will stand us in good stead for the further development of the service.
+We are definitely more effective as a result of introducing Sunrise.

 The feedback the department is receiving reflects these improvements: in its annual survey of staff and students, 95% of respondents rated the level of service satisfactory or above, with close to 60% rating it as excellent or very good.

-“Facilities queries are not always straightforward to manage.
-For example, the operator needs to work out whether a particular problem is the University’s responsibility or that of an external landlord,” explains Andy.
-“The software had to be flexible enough to help us deal with these scenarios on a daily basis.”
-“Our customers’ experience has been improved thanks to alerts automatically sent by Sostenuto.
-In this way, students and staff are informed of job numbers, allowing them to look up a job they have logged and check its status.”
-“Now,” he adds, “we will be able to carry out fault trend analysis, cost analysis, as well as improve compliance with the numerous rules and regulations with which we have to comply, from asbestos monitoring to permits to work.
+Andy explains, “Our customers’ experience has been improved thanks to alerts automatically sent by Sunrise.
+Students and staff are informed of job numbers, allowing them to look up a job they have logged and check its status.
+Now we will be able to carry out fault trend analysis, cost analysis, as well as improve compliance with the numerous rules and regulations with which we have to comply, from asbestos monitoring to permits to work.
 Trend analysis informs us on decisions such as whether a boiler needs renewing, and to justify the investment.
-Sostenuto allows us to use data to understand what's happening, so that we can predict and plan our activity.
+Sunrise allows us to use data to understand what's happening, so that we can predict and plan our activity.
 Simply put, it allows us to be proactive.”

 __img-people (1)-1